crolly/mug/README.md

   ]
 }
 ```
-The course's struct looks like this:
+The course's struct in the `course.go` looks like this:
 ```
 // Course defines the Course model type Course struct {